 According to the Qatar Labor Law (Law No. 14 of 2004), the Wage Protection System shall apply to all private organizations in the country.

 However, government and public sector companies including the embassies and QFC entities are not covered under the WPS system in Qatar.

-The step-wise guide on how the WPS Qatar work is explained below:
+The step-wise guide on how the WPS Qatar works is explained below:

 Central Bank of Qatar issued circulars to the financial institutions of the country to open bank accounts for all employees holding a valid ID card to assure that all employees have an account for their salary transactions.
 Employers can register for a WPS account with any local bank in Qatar.
 The enrolment form for WPS registration is available online (local bank websites).
 Employers need to submit a copy of their enrolment form along with the company registration card and the computer card.

 The second step for employers is to prepare the SIF or Salary Information File of all employees.
-The SIF is CSV files that are prepared in a table-structured format as advised by the Wage Protection System Qatar regulations.
+The SIF is a CSV file that is prepared in a table-structured format as advised by the Wage Protection System Qatar regulations.
 The Salary Information File must contain the following: